AbdelrahmanBedour/CSE121-Project-Matrix-Calculator/README.md

     The system check for addition and multiplication conditions If the matrix wasn't given correctly the system output 'ERROR'

-### The system has modified version works on imaginary numbers with the basic operations
+### The system has a modified version works on imaginary numbers with the basic operations

 **The project is written in C++ and made use of the CPP STL.